Arm-China/Compass_Apache_TVM/jvm/README.md

 - core
     * It contains all the Java interfaces.
 - native
     * The JNI native library is compiled in this module.
-It does not link TVM runtime library (libtvm\_runtime.so for Linux and libtvm\_runtime.dylib for OSX).
-Instead, you have to specify `libtvm.so.path` which contains the TVM runtime library as Java system property.
+Need to expose libtvm_runtime to LD_LIBRARY_PATH
 - assembly
     * It assembles Java interfaces (core), JNI library (native) and TVM runtime library together.
 The simplest way to integrate tvm4j in your project is to rely on this module.
 It automatically extracts the native library to a tempfile and load it.